littlebart/varnish-vartier/README.md

 Vartier tries to solve one of the biggest developer problem, it is called "simple cache invalidation" for what varnish provides buildin solutions.

+Vartier adds defaultly info about resource ttl, grace (how long cache can be returned after expire), hits count (higher than 1 is optimal) and restarts (detect problems) of requested cache layer in X-TTL response header.

 @TODO add request flow schemes

 ## Basic ideas